Ovyerus/site/src/pages/posts/podman-from-docker.md

 Podman Compose is easy to get, being in distro repos alongside Podman, and takes after Docker Compose v1 in the sense that it's a Python CLI script which manages a group of containers and associated networks & volumes from a single manifest.
-For the most common usage you would want from Compose, Podman does it pretty and it's a decent solution if
+For the most common usage you would want from Compose, Podman's is a decent solution.

 I personally have some gripes with some of Podman Compose's behaviour though, mainly in regards to how `up` works compared to Docker Compose.
 If you ever need